en

 Electronic transmission is also allowed for certificates of hospitalization and illness certificates issued by hospitals.

-If, on the other hand, the certificates are drawn up in paper form, the worker shall submit them or send them to:
+If, on the other hand, the certificates are prepared in paper form, the worker shall submit or send the original copy :

 • the competent local INPS office;